-Many colleges and universities in the US maintain expectations of how high applicants' SAT and ACT scores should be.
+Many colleges and universities in the US have stopped requiring SAT and ACT scores.
 But what about the TOEFL?
-Are there TOEFL requirements for universities, too?
+Are there still TOEFL requirements for universities?
 The answer is yes—many US schools require international applicants to submit TOEFL scores.
 But the exact TOEFL score you'll need for admission ultimately depends on where you're applying.

 In this article, we explain what good TOEFL scores for colleges are and give you a list of 64 popular US schools and their minimum TOEFL score requirements.
 We also teach you how to find minimum TOEFL scores for US universities and how to set a TOEFL goal score.

 Simply put, any score that gets you into the school you wish to attend is a good TOEFL score.
 In other words, a good TOEFL score can be considered anything equal to or higher than the minimum required TOEFL score for your program.
 (If you're applying to more than one school, however, a good score will be one that can get you into all of your programs—i.e., the highest minimum TOEFL score among your programs.
 We'll explain this in more detail later.)